GUIDE 2025

 Glassdoor

-According to Glassdoor, the national average base salary for grant writers is $51,395.
-The average salary range is between $33,000 and $81,000, with higher-end pay in cities like Los Angeles, Seattle, San Francisco, and New York City.
+As mentioned in the introduction, according to Glassdoor, the national median salary for grant writers is $59,000.
+The salary range is $47,000 to $75,000, with higher pay in cities like Los Angeles, Seattle, San Francisco, and New York City.

-Any employee can upload and add anonymous annual salary reports and enter benefits information, cost of living estimates, employer reviews, and total compensation values.
+Any employee can upload and add anonymous annual salary reports, enter benefits information, cost-of-living estimates, employer reviews, and total compensation values.

 • Choose your industry for salary estimates.